m-swart/heatpump/readme.md

 heatpump_outdoor_temp_celcius 8.9
 ```

-Line 20 tells the program to make 'metric_text' the final response to the request.
+Line 20 tells the program to make `metric_text` the final response to the request.
 This response contains the work of L17-L19 of all the metrics in metric.yml because it is a loop of L16.
 Whereas this final response display is changed in Line 21.
 Although changing the format of the letters does not change anyhting to the program.
 When checking if the program was working, this format was easier to read.

 Line 22 is the end of the loop.
 Where the program is told to send the final response to the computer requesting using Flask.